The project: What Mental Illness Feels Like—Images & Stories

 Barb Kellogg, a photographer from Avon, Minnesota, created “What Mental Illness Feels Like—Images & Stories”, a photography project inspired by conversations with a friend who battled depression.
 The result of those conversations was a better understanding, not of the text book definition of the illness, but of how it actually felt to him in terms Barb could relate to.
 This experience eventually made her wonder how she, as a photographer, could translate mental illness so that people without it could visually see how it feels, and hopefully relate in some way.
 After interviewing people living with mental illness, Barb created visual analogy photographs for each person based on their conversations about what their mental illness felt like.
 The exhibit also includes short stories and portraits of each person Barb interviewed.
 The goal of “What Mental Illness Feels Like” is to create understanding of mental illness, decrease stigma, and, ultimately, to humanize it.

 This project was stewing in my head for several years before it started in the spring of 2017.
 It wasn't until a friend who knew a friend introduced me to Sue, then the program manager of Catholic Charities Hope Community Support in St. Cloud, Minnesota.
 She had been looking for a photographer to work on something mental health related.
 We were the perfect match!
 And I can't thank the Dale (the current program manager), clients and staff enough at Hope, as without them, this project would not be what it is today.
 Everyone was 110% behind me and my efforts.
 (Many of their clients are a part of this project.)
 I still can't believe that so many people were interested in being interviewed and photographed.
 I honestly don't think I'd be as candid if the roles were reversed.

-Partial funding of this activity is made possible through a grant from the Central Minnesota Arts Board, thanks to funds provided by The McKnight Foundation.
+Partial funding of this activity was made possible through a grant from the Central Minnesota Arts Board, thanks to funds provided by The McKnight Foundation.